Ethnic Chinese in Russia

 Ethnic Chinese in Russia officially numbered 39,483 according to the 2002 census.
 However, this figure is contested, with the Overseas Community Affairs Council of Taiwan claiming 998,000 in 2004 and 2005, and Russian demographers generally accepting estimates in the 200,000–400,000 range as of 2004.
-Temporary migration and shuttle trade conducted by Chinese merchants are most prevalent in Russia's Far Eastern Federal District, but most go back and forth across the border without settling down in Russia; the Chinese community in Moscow has a higher proportion of long-term residents.
+Temporary migration and shuttle trade conducted by Chinese merchants are most prevalent in Russia's Far Eastern Federal District, but most go back and forth across the border without settling in Russia; the Chinese community in Moscow has a higher proportion of long-term residents.
 Their number in Russia has been shrinking since 2013.

 History

 Russian Empire

-The Manchu-led Qing dynasty of China ruled the territory of East Tartary or Outer Manchuria—now known as the Russian Far East—until it was annexed by the Russian Empire in 1858–1860 through the Treaty of Aigun and Convention of Peking.
+The Manchu-led Qing dynasty of China ruled the territory of East Tartary or Outer Manchuria in what is now the Russian Far East until it was annexed by the Russian Empire in 1858–1860 through the Treaty of Aigun and the Convention of Peking.
 The Russian trans-Ural expansion into the area resulted in a low level of armed conflict during the 1670s and 1680s; in 1685 the two sides agreed to meet for boundary negotiations.
 The result was the 1689 Treaty of Nerchinsk, under which the Qing relented from their earlier claims of territory all the way up to the Lena River, in exchange for the destruction of Russian forts and settlements in the Amur River basin.
 However, under the 1860 Treaty of Peking, the Qing ceded even the far bank of the Amur River to Russia.
 They retained administrative rights over the residents of the Sixty-Four Villages East of the Heilongjiang River (though not sovereignty over the territory itself); however, Russian troops massacred Qing subjects from the territory during the Boxer Rebellion.

 The Manza War in 1868 was the first attempt by Russia to expel the Chinese from territory it controlled.
 Hostilities broke out around Peter the Great Gulf, in Vladivostok when the Russians tried to shut off gold mining operations and expel Chinese workers there.
 The Chinese resisted a Russian attempt to take Askold Island and in response, 2 Russian military stations and 3 Russian towns were attacked by the Chinese, and the Russians failed to oust the Chinese.

 Large-scale migration from Qing territories to lands actually under the control of the Russian Empire did not begin until the late 19th century.
 From 1878 until the early 1880s, thousands of Hui Chinese escaped from Xinjiang, Gansu, and Ningxia over the Tian Shan Mountains to Central Asia, fleeing persecution in the aftermath of the Hui Minorities' War; they became known as the Dungans.